 Take in the entire beach atop this ancient volcano plug.

 Visiting the Kitekite Waterfall [below] (allow for at least 60 mins)

 Beautiful boardwalk through native forrest that leads to a picturesque scene for a picnic.
 Bring along togs and a towel for the whole experience.

 Hiking the Mercer Bay Loop Track [below] (allow for at least 90 mins)

-Magnificent sea views all the way along the coast.
+Magnificent sea views all the way along the highest cliffs in Auckland.
 Visit the site of a bygone fortified marae.
 At low tide you can venture off the beaten path in search for the magical sea caves.